Building a Culture of Health

 The following MHealthy mission, vision, strategic goals and principles now guide the university’s actions and reflect the value university leadership places on encouraging healthy living and a thriving workforce community:

-Support members of the U-M community to lead healthy and fulfilling lives by helping to foster positive work cultures and environments that contribute to U-M being a great public university.
+MHealthy serves the U-M community in leading fulfilling lives by meeting their needs through a diverse set of well-being programs and services.
+MHealthy fosters a sense of belonging, positive and inclusive work cultures, and healthy environments that contribute to U-M being a great public university.

 MHealthy Advisory Committee